Invinchevarrior/WordleGame/README.md

 # Java Wordle Game

-A Java implementation of the popular word-guessing game Wordle with an intelligent hint system and bot player.
+A Java implementation of the popular word-guessing game Wordle with an intelligent hint system.

 ## Features